puar-playground/AsMac/README.md

 | seq_2 | 0.2   | 0   | 0.1 |
 | seq_3 | 0.3   | 0.1   | 0 |

-## 3. Computing sequence representations
+## 3. Encoding sequence representations
 The `embedding.py` script provided the demo for using AsMac as a pre-trained encoder.

 ## 4. Train new model (optional)